kitsunyan/intel-undervolt/README.md

 ## Building and Installing

-Run `make && make install` to build and install intel-undervolt to your system.
+Run `./configure && make && make install` to build and install intel-undervolt to your system.
 Run `systemctl daemon-reload` to reload unit files.

 ## Configuration